andela-aolaniran/cp3-document-management-system/README.md

     ADMIN_LAST_NAME=<admin_lastname>
     ADMIN_PASSWORD=<mypassword>
     ````
-5. Run the following command in your terminal/shell (initializes and seeds the database tables)
+5. Install all dependencies by running this command below in your terminal/shell
     ````
+    npm install
+    ````
+6. Run the command below in your terminal/shell (initializes and seeds the database tables)
+    ````
     sequelize db:migrate && sequelize db:seed:all
     ````
+7. To run the development server enter the command below in your terminal/shell
+    ````
+    npm run develop:server
+    ````
+    You should also explore the scripts section of the package.json to gain familiarity with other npm commands available
+    for this app.
-6. Create your feature branch
+8. Create your feature branch
-7. Commit your changes
+9. Commit your changes
-8. Push to the remote branch
+10. Push to the remote branch
-9. Open a Pull Request
+11. Open a Pull Request

 ## Task List
 - [x] Setup Version Control System